williamhaw/mac-dev-playbook/README.md

 Forked from [geerlingguy/mac-dev-playbook](https://github.com/geerlingguy/mac-dev-playbook).

 ## Prerequisites
-  1. OSX version should be Big Sur.
-(Other OSX versions are not tested)
+  1. OSX version should be one of the following (Other macOS versions are not tested):

+     * Big Sur
+     * Monterey

   2. Admin/sudo permissions for the login account running the playbook.

 ## Installation